Frequently Asked Questions

 What is treatment like?

-Our grief treatment program is run in group format for 10 weeks, with each weekly session lasting for two hours.
-In addition, you will have four individual sessions to complement the content of the group sessions and to give you a chance to raise issues away from the group.
+Our grief treatment program is run individually for 11 weeks, with each weekly session lasting for up to 90 minutes.
 The program is aimed at helping you develop new skills for managing distressing grief reactions.

 Where can I get treatment?

 Treatment is offered at two locations (see ‘where to find us’ for more details):